 Grants are provided to enable states to establish and administer programs to support and facilitate noncustodial parents' access to and visitation of their children.
-Activities include, but are not limited to: mediation, parent education, development of parenting plans and guidelines for visitation.
+Activities include, but are not limited to: mediation, parent education, and development of parenting plans and guidelines for visitation.

-In February 1997, the Mississippi Department of Human Services (MDHS), Division of Child Support Enforcement was directed by the office of the governor to develop an Access and Visitation Program to accommodate the specifications of Section 469B of Title IV -D of the Social Security Act as amended by Title ill of PRWORA.
+In February 1997, the Mississippi Department of Human Services (MDHS), Division of Child Support Enforcement was directed by the office of the governor to develop an Access and Visitation Program to accommodate the specifications of Section 469B of Title IV -D of the Social Security Act as amended by Title III of PRWORA.

-The purpose of Mississippi's Access and Visitation Program (MAV-P) is to promote the involvement of noncustodial parents in the lives of their children.
-MAV-P is designed to encourage visitation rights of noncustodial parents with their children and to provide mediation and parent education to both parents, once requested by the NCP.
+The purpose of Mississippi's Access and Visitation Program (MAVP) is to promote the involvement of noncustodial parents in the lives of their children.
+MAVP is designed to encourage visitation rights of noncustodial parents with their children and to provide mediation and parent education to both parents, whether requested by the noncustodial parent (NCP) or the custodial parent (CP).
 Mediation services are to help parents reach an agreement for unsupervised visitation.
 There is no application fee.
 Participants are required to be IV-D clients.